dexloom/loom/bin/nodebench/README.md

-txs total - total transactions in observed blocks, received by nodes - number of block transactions those went through node's mempool total - number of transactions covered by all mempools outdated - transactions those are recevied with the large delay, not couunted
+txs total - total transactions in observed blocks, received by nodes - number of block transactions those went through node's mempool total - number of transactions covered by all mempools outdated - transactions those are received with the large delay, not counted

-txs abs first - txes receved from the node before others delays avg - averate delay when transaction doesn't come first in milliseconds
+txs abs first - txes receved from the node before others delays avg - average delay when transaction doesn't come first in milliseconds

-txs rel first - txes receved from the node before others corrected by ping time delays avg - averate delay when transaction doesn't come first in milliseconds corrected by ping time.
+txs rel first - txes receved from the node before others corrected by ping time delays avg - average delay when transaction doesn't come first in milliseconds corrected by ping time.